1937 pattern web equipment: Description

 1937 pattern webbing was made from cotton webbing, which was waterproofed and dyed before being woven.
 The fittings were made of stamped brass—blackened steel post war—and it was produced by various manufacturers.
 It was produced in a khaki colour for the Army, which could then be treated with Blanco, such as No. 97 Khaki Green (Medium), Pea Green (a light shade of green) or KG3 'Khaki Green (Dark)' for the army and blue-grey for the Royal Air Force.
 Military Police had white webbing.

 Standard components included a belt (issued in sizes Normal and Large), cross straps (called 'braces'), cartridge pouches for .303 ammunition (which gave way to 'universal' pouches to carry ammunition for an array of infantry weapons then in use by the British Army, in addition to grenades), a carrier for the waterbottle and a small pack.
-The large (1908 pattern) pack—intended to be carried in regimental transport except when in full marching order—and entrenching tool carrier were retained from World War I issue, although the later was initially issued in modified form before being reintroduced in 1941.
+The large (1908 pattern) pack—intended to be carried in regimental transport except when in full marching order—and entrenching tool carrier were retained from World War I issue, although the latter was initially issued in modified form before being reintroduced in 1941.
 Frogs for the Pattern 1907 sword bayonet used with the Rifle No.1 Mk III* SMLE and the simpler No. 4 bayonet for the No.4 Rifle bayonets were also issued.
 Different combinations of these components comprised the 'marching order' and the 'battle order' respectively.
 In addition various items were issued to be used by officers and often armoured crewmen, such as pouches for binoculars, pistol ammunition and compass (externally the same as that for pistol ammunition but with felt padding inside), as well as a 'valise' side pack and holster for the .38 Enfield No. 2 revolver (a tank crew version with leg strap also existed in two versions).
 The theoretical weight of the fully loaded equipment was 56 lb for an infantryman in full marching order, including a rifle but not helmet or gas cape, and 42 lb for an officer.

 A number of items were issued which conformed to 37 pattern in their fittings and materials but were not strictly part of the set, such as a bandolier for Sten submachine gun magazines as issued to airborne troops and the spare barrel bag and parts wallet for the Bren gun.